The Charles Boyden Fund for Small Grants

 - Support for research including field work expenses, travel or purchase of equipment or consumables

 - Activities to enhance your research including visits to specialist laboratories or to view specific research collections

 - Participation in an academic conference preferably with a presentation of your research findings

 - Participation in a training course or workshop

 Decisions on funding will be made by the ECSA Council.
 They will consider a range of factors including the funds available at that time to ECSA, the nature of the application and the ability of the ECSA funds to make a difference.

 Terms and conditions

-- The application form is only available to ECSA Members and will be shown at the bottom of this page when logged in.
+The application form is only available to ECSA Members and will be visible at the bottom of this page when logged in.

-- Normal application deadlines are 1st April and 1st November, although applications for conference presentations can be considered outside these dates.
+Normal application deadlines are 1st February, May, August, and November.
 The application form should be submitted to the Secretary of ECSA.

 All applications are judged on their merits and the Council’s decision will be final.·